The number of $C_{2l}$-free graphs: Preliminaries

 \begin{defn}[Saturated sets] Given a $2\ell$-uniform hypergraph $\HH$ and a set $\sigma \subset V(\HH)$ with $1 \le |\sigma| < 2 \ell$, we say that~$\sigma$ is \emph{saturated} if $d_\HH(\sigma) \ge \lfloor \Delta^{(|\sigma|)}(k,n) \rfloor$.
 Set

 \end{defn}

 We will sometimes need to ensure that a copy of $C_{2\ell}$ contains no saturated set of edges.
 In avoiding these sets, the following concept will be useful.
-For each $S \subset V(\HH)$ and $j \in \N$, define the \emph{$j$-link} of~$S$ in~$\F = \F(\HH)$ to be
+For each $S \subset V(\HH)$ and $j \in \N$, define the \emph{$j$-link} of~$S$ in~$\F = \F(\HH)$ to be\footnote{We shall write $X^{(j)}$ and $X^{(\le \, j)}$ to denote the collection of subsets of $X$ of size (at most)~$j$. }

 and set $L_\F(S) = \bigcup_{j \ge 1} L_\F^{(j)}(S)$.
 In order to give the reader some practice with the various notions just introduced, let us prove the following easy (and useful) bound on $|L_\F^{(j)}(S)|$.